dylanaraps/crayon/Readme.md

 <!--- Customization {{{ -->

 ### Customization
-You can customize all of the theme's colors by adding some lines to your .*vimrc.
+You can customize all of the theme's colors by adding some lines to your .vimrc.
 Here's an example that changes the color of the line numbers:

 ```VimL
 " Changes the Line Number colors